Date of Award

 The results turn out to be: First, the estimates of β obtained for the intradaily returns have bigger absolute values than those for the daily returns; secondly, to assess the variability of the estimates of β obtained for the intra-daily returns, residual bootstrap method is more reliable than pairwise bootstrap method; thirdly, the estimates of β obtained for the intra-daily returns are much higher in absolute values in 2004 than those in any other years.

 Zhang, Yan, "Estimation of Beta in a Simple Functional Capital Asset Pricing Model for High Frequency US Stock Data" (2011).
-All Graduate Plan B and other Reports.
+All Graduate Plan B and other Reports, Spring 1920 to Spring 2023.
 26.

 Copyright for this work is retained by the student.
 If you have any questions regarding the inclusion of this work in the Digital Commons, please email us at .